justin1703/intel-arc-pro-b50-debian13/README.md

 ### 1. Move NVMe to chipset M.2 slot

-In my case the NVMe drive needed to be installed in the **chipset M.2 slot** instead of the CPU M.2 slot.
+In this setup, the NVMe drive had to be installed in the **chipset M.2 slot** instead of the CPU-connected M.2 slot.

+> ⚠️ **Warning:**
-> ⚠️ **Warning:** The Intel Arc Pro B50 uses **PCI Express 5.0 x8**, so using it in a PCIe slot below version 3 may cause issues.
+> The Intel Arc Pro B50 uses **PCI Express 5.0 x8**.
+Installing it in a PCIe slot with insufficient bandwidth (e.g. below PCIe 3.0) may lead to reduced performance or compatibility issues.

 ---